 Size, Efficiency, and Cost the Main Criteria for Choosing Pool Boilers

 Sizing a gas pool heater is a job for a trained professional.
 They also need to be Gas Safe registered for your safety’s sake and to remain within the law.
 In headline terms, sizing involves relating pool surface area and average ambient temperature.
-However wind exposure, humidity levels, and cool night temperatures also play a role.
+How much to install a pool boiler depends on external factors such as wind exposure, humidity levels, and cool night temperatures.

 Hence a pool on the exposed Scottish north coast will definitely require a larger pool heating appliance than one in the countryside just north of Brighton.
 Engineers rate pool heaters according to their Btu outputs.
 Pool boilers in the UK range from 75,000 to 450,000 of these British thermal units.